Future Debt Relief | Parents Open Prepaid Tuition Accounts

 Parents worried about debt relief in the future may see their children’s college funds as a huge obstacle to overcome.
 Many parents are nervous because of the economy and wondering how they are going to handle putting their children through school.
 Mary Connelly, a single parent in Boston, Mass., stated, “I can barely handle the cost of sending my children to private schools now.
 I don’t see how I’m going to manage in 10 years from now considering tuition goes up every year.”

 For parents planning college education funding, there are options available.
 One is the prepaid tuition plans that are available in several states.
-The plans work to allow parents to purchase schooling, at current tuition rates, and then apply it to future costs.
+The plans work to allow parents to purchase schooling, at current tuition rates, and then get started it to future costs.
 Parents are also allowed to defer paying federal income tax on earnings until the money is withdrawn.

 Prepaid tuition plans are attractive for many parents because they are a little different from college savings plans.
 College savings plans offer higher return rates that are not influenced by college tuition.
 Though the return could be greater, there is an added risk that the overall investment could lose value over time.